 The Fog Programming Language

 This documentation aims to provide a simple and easy way to understand the basics of the language.
-Most of the documentation is subject to change as it covers the earliest release of the language.
-The documentation is updated per release and it assumes you are using the latest release of the compiler.
+Most of the documentation is subject to change as it covers the earliest build of the language.
+The documentation is updated per build and assumes you are using the latest build of the compiler.

 The documentation also hosts examples of the code syntax for understandability.